My Approach & Experience

 Providing effective therapy means continuing to learn, reflect, and develop professionally.
 As part of maintaining my accreditation with the British Association for Behavioural and Cognitive Psychotherapies (BABCP), I regularly engage in clinical supervision, ongoing professional development, and additional training.

-These requirements help ensure that my work remains safe, ethical, and informed by current evidence-based approaches such as Cognitive Behavioural Therapy (CBT) and EMDR.
-Regular supervision also provides an opportunity to reflect on my work and ensure that the support I offer remains thoughtful, responsive, and focused on each person’s individual needs.
+These requirements ensure that my work remains safe, ethical, and informed by current evidence-based approaches such as CBT and EMDR.
+Supervision also provides an opportunity to reflect on my work and ensure the support I offer remains thoughtful, responsive, and tailored to each person’s needs.

 BABCP accreditation requires therapists to meet recognised standards of training, professional practice, and ongoing development.
-If you would like to learn more about what accreditation involves, you can read more on the BABCP website.
+If you’d like to learn more, you can read about what accreditation involves on the BABCP website.

 A Supportive Space to Begin

-If you’re considering therapy, you may already have taken an important first step by exploring your options.
-My aim is to offer a calm and supportive environment where we can begin to understand what you’ve been experiencing and work together toward meaningful change.
+If you’re considering therapy, you may have already taken an important first step by exploring your options.
+My aim is to offer a calm, supportive environment where we can start to understand what you’ve been experiencing and work together toward meaningful change.